 Core tomatoes and cut into ¼" dice.

 Start the Risotto

-Carefully, transfer boiling water to an heat-safe mixing bowl.
+Carefully, transfer boiling water to an heat-safe mixing bowl from pot.

 Place pot used to boil water over medium heat.
 Add 2 tsp. olive oil, rice, and shallot to hot pot and stir constantly until rice is very lightly toasted, 2-3 minutes.